CocytusDEDI/CocytusDEDI/README.md

-- 👋 Hi, I’m @CocytusDEDI
-- 👀 I’m interested in FOSS (free and open-source software).
+I’m interested in FOSS (free and open-source software) and want to spend my time developing it.
+If you're hesitant to reach out, don't be!